Azure-Samples/video-analyzer-csharp/README.md

 products:
   - azure
   - azure-video-analyzer
-description: "The samples in this repo show how to use the Azure Video Analyzer module to record video in the cloud."
+description: "The samples in this repo show how to use the Azure Video Analyzer service to capture, record, and playback live video from an RTSP capable camera and export portion of the video recording as an MP4 file."
 ---

 # Azure Video Analyzer samples

-This repository contains C# samples for Azure Video Analyzer
+This repository contains C# samples for Azure Video Analyzer.

 ## Contents